TestCentric/TestCentric.Home/TestCentricEngine.md

 Many of the individual items in this diagram are no longer relevant today, but the overall design was the basis for NUnit 3.0.

 ## Terminology
- n

 It's surprising how easily development of an application can be derailed if terms used are not clearly defined and used in the same way by all team members.
 Here, I'll make some attempt to define the terms I'm using.

  * **Runners:** At the architectural level, a __runner__ is an __application__ that is used by developers to discover and execute tests.
 The word is overloaded at other levels.
 For example, the engine contains classes that are called runners because of the function they perform.
 As programmers and humans, we are wired to handle overloading of terms, so hopefully that shouldn't be a problem.
 The __TestCentric GUI__ is an example of a __runner__.

  * **Engine:** The term **engine** refers to the common software, described in the first section, that is used by all runners to discover and execute tests.
 It is essentially a service provided to every runner in order to facilitate common behavior in the running of tests.
 The term is typically used in two different ways, referring to either the __engine assembly__ itself or the entire __engine layer__ as shown in the architectural diagram.
 In this document, I'll try to use it consistently to refer to the __engine assembly__ or qualify it if necessary.